manuel-97/alx-pre_course/0x01-git/README.md

-hey am new to ALX
+hey am new to ALX updated